The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • In 2024, the agricultural sector recorded a 53% decline in its primary production.

-Cuba continues to import between 70% and 80% of the food it consumes, at a cost of nearly 2 billion dollars annually.
+Cuba continues to import between 70% and 80% of the food it consumes, at a cost nearing 2 billion dollars annually.

-Meanwhile, the independent survey In Cuba There Is Hunger 2025 revealed that 33.9% of households had at least one member who went to bed hungry in the past month, and independent organizations have warned of a chronic humanitarian emergency related to food.
+Meanwhile, the independent survey In Cuba There is Hunger 2025 revealed that 33.9% of households had at least one member who went to bed hungry in the last month, and independent organizations have warned of a chronic humanitarian emergency related to food.

-Promises in the face of an accumulated crisis
+Promises in the Face of a Growing Crisis

-Although the government presents the new measures as a profound transformation to rescue food production, these still need to be approved by the Political Bureau and the National Assembly next July.
+Although the government presents the new measures as a profound transformation aimed at rescuing food production, they still need to be approved by the Political Bureau and the National Assembly next July.

-The announcement comes after years of a sustained decline in agricultural production and in a context where many of the obstacles identified by the producers themselves—such as the lack of supplies, bureaucracy, trade restrictions, and limitations on land—continue to be directly tied to the state economic model.
+The announcement comes after years of sustained decline in agricultural production and in a context where many of the obstacles identified by the producers themselves—lack of inputs, bureaucracy, trade restrictions, and limitations on land—remain a direct responsibility of the state economic model.

 Filed under: